 I swear on my dead parents that I once saw an image on Arturia’s site with DARE TO FAIL written on a picture of the MicroFreak.
 I wrote those words in praise, and although I can’t prove it I hope my grumbling led to some of the changes.
 The keyboard is now a real keyboard.
 There are two modules that speak to each other.
 And there are filters for every note.
 They are going to tune it and tune it and…

-I’ve run out of space.
-There are KORG things leaning on other things because I use the software versions – and I have bought the software version of the MiniFreak, honestly because there’s no more floor space.
+I’ve run out of studio space.
+There are KORG things leaning on other things because I use the software versions – and so I have bought the software version of the MiniFreak, honestly because there’s no more floor space.
 Also – $50.
 Hell’s Bells that’s a punch right in the Cherrypuss.

 Somebody out there is going to start up something about ‘real hardware filters’.
-Listening test or shut up.

 Problem straight away – the interface was so….slow……..that…………..it………………..was……..unusable.
 Straight to Arturia tech support and after a few exchanges it turns out my AMD GPU is weird and runs faster on my 2nd screen.
 Duh Fixed.
 But still, it seems silly that it needs so much GPU to just pull down some menus.
 Over time it still slows down and down.
 I think there’s plenty of room to improve performance.
 Tune it and…